1. Notify Your Employer

 To help preserve your right to collect workers’ compensation benefits, quickly notify your employer of the injury.

-In some cases, your injuries may require immediate medical attention like calling an ambulance.
+In some cases, your work injury may require immediate medical attention like calling an ambulance.
 It is okay to take care of your emergency health care needs before reporting your injury.
 Just make sure you report the injury to your employer as quickly as possible.

 2. Get Medical Attention

 If an ambulance was called, they will transport you to an Emergency Room.
-If your injuries do not require emergency services, your employer must let you know where to seek treatment.
+If your work injury does not require emergency services, your employer must let you know where to seek treatment.
 California law requires employers to provide you of a Medical Care Network that the employer uses to help injured workers.

-3. Notify Medical Provider That Your Injury Is Work-Related
+3. Notify Medical Provider That You Have Work Injury

 By doing so, the physician will bill your employer or its workers’ compensation insurance company if you have a work injury.
 This tip will help you avoid receiving medical bills.

 4. Detail All of Your Pain & Symptoms to the Doctor

-Don’t be shy, tell your Doctor about all your ailments.
+Don’t be shy, tell your doctor about all your ailments.
 Doctors take notes.
 Those notes must be complete.
 They will be important evidence in your workers’ compensation claim due to your work injury.

 The workers’ compensation system favors insurance companies.
 They don’t share your interests and want to close out your claim as soon as possible.
-There are important deadlines like statues of limitations that bar recovery if you don’t properly file your claim.
+There are important deadlines like statues of limitations that bar recovery if you don’t properly file your claim for your work injury.